mathe-e-botond/ds-math-notes/04-linear-regression.md

 $$f(x_0) = {1 \over K} \sum_{x_i \in N_0}y_i$$

 A parametric approach usually outperforms the non parametric one, because the non parametric can have an increase in variance without reducing bias.
 With large number of predictors, the **curse of dimensionality** reduces the number of neighbors that can be used.
-In some cases KNN might perform better, but model expandability and the presence of p-values is also an advantage of linear regression.
+In some cases KNN might perform better, but model expandability and the presence of p-values are advantages of linear regression.